pratham-aggr/quantflow/README.md

 ## What is QuantFlow?

-QuantFlow is a comprehensive financial technology platform that provides **institutional-grade portfolio management**, **advanced risk analysis**, and **automated rebalancing** capabilities.
+QuantFlow is a comprehensive financial technology platform that provides institutional-grade portfolio management, advanced risk analysis, and automated rebalancing capabilities.
 Built with modern microservices architecture and containerized deployment, it offers real-time market data integration, sophisticated risk modeling, and intelligent portfolio optimization.

-### 🎯 Key Highlights
+### Key Highlights

 - **Real-time Portfolio Tracking** with live market data
 - **Advanced Risk Analysis** with Monte Carlo simulations